abihassen/abihassen.github.io/_posts/2020-09-16-Books-and-Authors.md

 ---
 layout: post
 title: Books and Authors
 subtitle: Some stuff I'm reading, have read, want to read, or should read.
+Happy to get recommendations.
 tags:
 ---
 * Evidence Matters: Science, Proof, and Truth in the Law by Haack, Susan